mongodb/genny/docs/developing.md

    Note:

-   *  The tests are executed in iterations, one for each of the expected outpus.
+   *  The tests are executed in iterations, one for each of the expected outputs.
-   For each iteration the `GivenTemplate` is compiled and evaulated with the declared value generators in it.
+   For each iteration the `GivenTemplate` is compiled and evaluated with the declared value generators in it.
 Then the actual and expected outputs are compared.
    * In the sample above the template will be evaluated 3 times and the test will run in 3 iterations.
    * Random generators declared in the templates are created only once and reused for all iterations.
 The produced values are incremental.
+     When adding a test with random data you may need to run the tests first, validate the results are reasonable and use them as expected values.

 *  Testing value generators locally